Language brokering: Background

 Although children have served as language brokers for centuries, relatively little empirical attention has been given to them.
 Research around language brokering practices in bilingual children began in the late 1970s, looking at the process of natural translation.
 However, language brokering would only become the center of attention for researchers in the late 1990s.
 During these early studies much work would be done to establish a generalized social and cognitive profile for language brokers.
-Here authors raced to either spotlight the benefits or harms of language brokering.
+Here, the authors raced to either spotlight the benefits or harms of language brokering.
 One thing that is less debatable, however, is the need for sound, rigorous research on this understudied topic.
-More recently work has shifted to look at the practice of language brokering through a more holistic framework across multiple fields.
+More recent work has shifted to look at the practice of language brokering through a more holistic framework across multiple fields.

-One reason why children likely take on the role of language brokers in new environments, is that children’s brains are able to more efficiently acquire new languages.
+One reason why children likely take on the role of language brokers in new environments is that children's brains are able to acquire new languages.
 This has been attributed to how we learn new languages; children tend to learn languages circumstantially, in immersive ways and adults learn languages more often, like fast facts.
 It is also important to note that not all children from families who do not speak the language of their community assume the role of language brokers.
 Consider families that live in cultural enclaves, communities with a lot of migrants with shared cultural backgrounds; these families will have less of a need for a language broker.
 Additionally, expectations for brokering are not distributed evenly.
 It is more likely that women in the family will presume the role of language broker.
 Also, older children are more likely to take on the role of language broker within the family.
 With high levels of variation amongst brokers, one must consider the varying feelings they may have about their role within the family.
 So far, studies on the feelings children have about language brokering report mixed results.

 Effects of language brokering

-Our sense of self is heavily tied to our lived experience, and with language brokers, their lived experience has lasting impacts on their emotional and cognitive development.
-Uniquely brokers must integrate two very separate worlds: one, where they are a child growing up and engaging in play with other children following typical development patterns, and another, where they must assume adult-like responsibilities such as intercultural mediation.
+For language brokers, their lived experience has lasting impacts on their emotional and cognitive development.
+Uniquely, brokers must integrate two very separate worlds: one in which they are a child growing up and engaging in play with other children following typical development patterns, and another, in which they must assume adult-like responsibilities such as intercultural mediation.
 Because the expectations of brokers are beyond that of most children, some researchers have suggested that language brokering acts as a stressor, particularly at ages when children are most at-risk for developing poor behavioral patterns.
 The effects of language brokering are not limited to feelings around brokering.
 Considering the literature on the cognitive advantages of bilingualism, and the complexity of language brokering researchers have begun to look at the effects that lifelong experience brokering languages have on the brain and how it impacts the brain's development.